TheWebWeWeave/Blog/src/source/_posts/Posting-a-Release-on-an-Asana-Calendar.md

 - Dashboards
 - Python
 ---
-One thing that I would like to do is to have a Calendar that shows all the versions that I have released to Production.
+One thing that I like to do is to have a Calendar that shows all the versions that I have released to Production.
 I don't have a whole lot of programs that I maintain but there is enough of a variety that I do switch around to the various bug fixes and new features and it would be really cool to see them all on a Single Calendar.
 This way I can be sure that features and fixes are getting out there and my stakeholders can also be aware of this information.

 I have chosen to use [Asana Calendar](https://asana.com) because they have a good [API](https://en.wikipedia.org/wiki/API) that I can use to make this happen right within the final step of my CI/CD pipeline.
 When I release a version of my product into Production and it was successful as a final step I call a Python script and an entry is posted on the Calendar.
 I don't have to think about it again it is just part of the normal CI/CD pipeline but the Calendar is always up to date for who ever wants to know this information.